Menahem Pressler: Career

 Pressler pursued a career as a soloist.
-He toured playing with leading orchestras in North America and Europe, in Chicago, Cleveland, Dallas, New York, Pittsburgh, San Francisco, Brussels, Helsinki, London, Oslo, and Paris.
+He toured playing with leading orchestras in North America and Europe, including Chicago, Cleveland, Dallas, New York, Pittsburgh, San Francisco, Brussels, Helsinki, London, Oslo, and Paris.
 From 1955, Pressler taught on the piano faculty at the Jacobs School of Music at Indiana University Bloomington, where he held the rank of Distinguished Professor of Music as the Charles Webb Chair.
 His debut as a chamber musician was at the 1955 Berkshire Festival, where he appeared as the pianist with violinist Daniel Guilet and cellist Bernard Greenhouse.
 They met to record a cycle of Mozart's piano trios.
 It proved so successful that they stayed together as the Beaux Arts Trio.
 He was the only original member to perform with the group through its entire existence, including several changes of membership, up to disbanding in 2008.

 The trio performed in hundreds of recordings and thousands of concerts.
 They began recording a cycle of the piano trios by Maurice Ravel and Gabriel Fauré.
 Their repertoire also included contemporary music by Charles Ives and Ned Rorem, among others, and they played ensemble music for six and even eight players.

 Pressler returned to Germany in 2008 on the occasion of the 70th anniversary of Kristallnacht.
-In 2010, he played at the Rheingau kMusik Festival with Antônio Meneses, the last cellist of the Beaux Arts Trio, and appeared before in the interview series Rendezvous.
+In 2010, he played at the Rheingau Musik Festival with Antônio Meneses, the last cellist of the Beaux Arts Trio, and appeared before in the interview series Rendezvous.
 In December 2013, aged 90, he made his debut with the Berlin Philharmonic at their New Year's Eve concert.
 The performance was televised live throughout the world.

 At the beginning of the 1950s, Pressler recorded a substantial quantity of solo piano music, and of music for piano and orchestra by various composers for the American label MGM.
 The Beaux Arts Trio made an extensive series of recordings for Philips.
 In addition, Pressler recorded solo piano music commercially on the La Dolce Volta label and Deutsche Grammophon.
-In 2018, he dedicated his last Deutsche Grammophon recording of French music Clair de Lune to his constant companion Annabelle Whitestone, Baroness Weidenfeld.
+In 2018, he dedicated his last Deutsche Grammophon recording of French musicmusic, "Clair de Lune" (see web page) to his constant companion Annabelle Whitestone, Baroness Weidenfeld.

 Personal life

-Pressler was married to Sara Scherchen from 1949 until her death in 2014, and they had two children.
-In 2016, he began a relationship with Annabelle Whitestone Baroness Weidenfeld, whom he had known since 1966.
+Pressler was married to Sara Scherchen from 1949 until her death in 2014, with whom he had two children.
+In 2016, he began a relationship with Annabelle Whitestone, Baroness Weidenfeld, whom he had known since 1966.

 Pressler divided his time between Bloomington, Indiana, and London.
 He died in London on 6 May 2023, at age 99.